 We marketed our first 4 steers in 2017.
 We are raising calves on pasture and hay, and finishing them on forage (pasture/hay) supplemented with some grain – and, of course, no hormones or antibiotics (except if they are considered to be a necessary veterinary treatment).
 Cattle like grain, and the meat from cattle finished on a mixed forage and grain diet is very flavorful.
 Our cattle are all pasture-raised, and their diet is predominantly alfalfa/grass.

 In addition to raising beef, in 2017 we started raising and breeding purebred Charolais cattle.
 Charolais are well known for their large frame and rapid growth.
-We cross-breed some of our Charolais stock with a Lowline Angus bull for raising beef.
-We currently are selling beef, and by 2020 we expect to be selling purebred Charolais herd bulls and heifers to calf-cow operations in west-central Minnesota.
+We cross-bred some of our Charolais stock with a Lowline Angus bull for raising beef, but have switched over to artificial insemination.
+We currently are selling beef, and purebred Charolais herd bulls.
+We are keeping our purebred heifers as breeding stock.

 Check out our webpages for information on how to buy beef, eggs, hay and other produce from the Rockin’ h Farm!